csabapalfi/javascript-patterns/legacy-patterns.md

+# Legacy patterns

+Event though the book is amazing some patterns so the signs of aging (e.g. replaced by ES5 feautures or turned out to be bad ideas) Moved some of the older patterns here.

-# 6. Code re-use patterns
+## 6. Code re-use patterns

-## classical inheritance
+### classical inheritance

 * play on the word 'class', nothing to do with the word classical
 * JavaScript has no classes but constructor functions make same people think that